-All Edmentum programs and content still function normally after the most recent Chrome update (69).
+All Edmentum programs and content still function normally after the recent Chrome updates.
 The Chrome default is set to Ask first, but trusted sites can no longer be added to Flash in the Content Settings.
 On September 4, 2018, Google released an update to their Chrome browser.
 Since this update, you will no longer be able to save Flash Player settings within the browser.
 Each time you close or restart the browser (i.e. at the end of your school day), you will need to enable flash when accessing your courses.

 Allow Flash in Chrome: